contentful/experience-builder-toolkit/packages/core/README.md

-# `@contentful/experience-builder-types`
+# `@contentful/experience-builder-core`

-Type definitions and constants for the Contentful Experience Builder.
+Type definitions, constants, and shared methods for the Contentful Experience Builder.

 ## Usage

 ```
-import * as experienceBuilderTypes from 'experience-builder-types';
+import * as experienceBuilderCore from 'experience-builder-core';

 // TODO: DEMONSTRATE API
 ```